Clare Funding Guide

 The Clare Funding Guide details the major sources of funding available to most people, including student finance, bursaries, and college grants.

-If you are a Home/EU student, you will automatically be assessed for a bursary when you apply for a fee loan.
-If you are an overseas student, you will have been sent the details of the Bursary scheme in the February before you arrive in College.
+If you are a Home student, you will automatically be assessed for a bursary when you apply for a fee loan.
+There is less funding available for international students, but the Cambridge Trust does provide financial support.
 Bursaries are available to those students whose household income is below £42,500.
 If your household income is below this level and you have not received notification that you will receive a bursary, you should contact the Financial Tutor.